726 Exchange Street

 - Submit summary of any medication reviews to the P&T Newsletter

-- Edit P&T Newsletter for the first three months of the residency program
+- Edit P&T Newsletter for the first four months of the residency program

 - Prepare criteria for a process, pathway and medication use evaluation and present criteria and results to the P&T Committee

 - Write a research article, review or case report that is suitable for publication

 It is vital that the pharmacy resident is exposed to the culture of leadership to better equip them as preceptors, teachers, scholars, and professionals.
 Residents will engage in personal leadership development through practice related experiences, training, coaching, and program curriculum to strengthen communication skills, business/organizational talents, managerial versatility, and the extraordinary leadership demanded of today's health-system pharmacy leaders to meet the demanding challenges facing pharmacy practice.